 Mission and Ministry provides opportunities for reflection, community building, and spiritual development through on and off-campus retreats, spiritual direction, and special programming.
-Each fall semester, first-year students are invited to spend a weekend on Cape Cod participating in Take48 , a retreat taking 48 hours away from campus to reflect on three questions relating to the transition to college, being a new member of the Emmanuel College community, and building new friendships.
+Each fall semester, first-year and transfer students are invited to spend a weekend on Cape Cod participating in Take48 , a retreat taking 48 hours away from campus to reflect on three questions relating to the transition to college, being a new member of the Emmanuel College community, and building new friendships.

 An outdoor retreat encouraging students to get off campus and into nature, the Wilderness Walk retreat is held in the fall semester.
 Sophomores, juniors, and seniors are invited to spend a day hiking in the mountains of New Hampshire followed by an evening of reflection.